Emergency Roofer in Denver — Available 24/7 for Active Leaks, Storm Damage & More

 Active water intrusion into the living space.
 Water dripping from the ceiling, water stains expanding in real time, or pooling water on upper floors.
 If water is entering the conditioned space, the roof or exterior envelope has a functional failure that needs immediate attention.

 Exposed roof deck or underlayment.
-Missing shingles that have exposed the underlayment or — worse — the bare deck to open weather.
+Missing shingles that have exposed the underlayment or bare deck to open weather.
 Underlayment provides temporary secondary protection but is not designed for sustained weather exposure.
-In Denver's freeze-thaw environment, water that reaches an exposed deck in the evening freezes into the assembly overnight.
+In Denver's freeze-thaw environment, water that reaches an exposed deck in the evening freezes into the assembly overnight — mechanically widening the opening before morning.

 Tree or large branch on the roof.
-Any weight-bearing debris resting on or embedded in the roof surface.
-This creates immediate structural loading, potential deck penetration, and ongoing damage as debris shifts.
-See: Debris & Tree Damage Denver →
+Any weight-bearing debris resting on or embedded in the roof surface creates immediate structural loading, potential deck penetration, and ongoing damage as debris shifts.
+Debris and Tree Damage Denver →

 Visible roof sagging or structural distortion.
 A section of roof that has visibly deflected downward — from snow load, water accumulation, structural failure, or impact — is a potential collapse situation.
-This is the highest-urgency scenario in Denver's winter conditions and requires professional assessment before any interior access to the space below.
+This is the highest-urgency scenario in Denver's winter conditions.
+Do not occupy the space below.
+Call immediately.

 Active ice dam water intrusion.
-Water dripping from the eave line or from ceiling areas directly above the eave into the living space during a thaw cycle — the signature presentation of active ice dam water intrusion.
-See ice dam section below.
+Water dripping from the eave line or from ceiling areas directly above the eave during a thaw cycle is the signature presentation of ice dam water intrusion.
+See the ice dam section below.

 Urgent — Inspect Within Days

-These conditions won't cause immediate catastrophic damage but will worsen on the next weather event:
+These conditions will not cause immediate catastrophic damage but will worsen on the next weather event.

 • Shingles lifted or creased but no active interior leak yet